Alarm Manager Notification Android

 You still need to fix one thing to ensure a proper user experience: if the app is closed, the toggle button resets to the off state, even if the alarm has already been set.
 To fix this, you need to check the state of the alarm every time the app is launched.

-Implement the following steps in MainActivity.java
+Implement the following steps in MainActivity.java:

 - Create a

-whose intent matches the intent you are trying to create already exists.
-The NO_CREATE
+Note: The flag determines what happens if a PendingIntent whose intent matches the intent you are trying to create already exists.
+The NO_CREATE flag returns null unless a PendingIntent with a matching Intent exists.

 Notifications In Android